flipperdevices/flipperzero-firmware/README.md

 Other than that, ProtoView is able to decode a few interesting protocols:

-* Renault TPMS data.
+* Renault TPMS sensors.
-* Toyota TPMS data.
+* Toyota TPMS sensors.
+* Schrader TPMS sensors.
 * Oregon thermometer protocol 2.
 * PTxxxx/SCxxxx based remotes.
+* ... more will be implemented soon, hopefully.
+Send PRs!

 ![ProtoView screenshot Renault TPMS data](/images/protoview_2.jpg)